pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The greatest happiness is to vanquish your enemies, to drive them before you, to rob them of their wealth, to see those dear to them bathed in tears, to clasp to your bosom their wives and daughters."
 --Ghengis Khan

+"Be bold, and mighty forces will come to your aid."
+--Basil King, referring to the divine, but can be true with regard to real higher powers

 "One has a moral responsibility to disobey unjust laws."
 --Martin Luther King, Jr.